wing5wong/artisan-whs-static/source/_courses/FDZ2.md

 assessment_type: Achievement Standard
 leads_to:
   - FDZ3
+standards:
+  - "91337"
+  - "91345"
+  - "91356"
+  - "91357"
+endorsement: Yes
 ---
-The course is intended to provide students with the opportunity to explore many areas of fashion design.
-The emphasis is to develop from where they are now and grow from there, both technically and creatively.
+This course is intended to provide students with the opportunity to explore many areas of fashion design.
+The course will focus on increasing the student's technological practice knowledge and their understanding of the nature of technology and how it interacts with society.
+The course is challenging and requires creative and motivated thinkers.

 **Assessment:**